Hussain9384/Docs/Linq.md

       //LastOrDefault : Very similar to FirstOrDefault, except it returns the last element of the sequence.

       //ElementAt : Returns an element at a specified index.
-      //If the sequence is empty or if the provided index value is out of range, then an ArgumentOutOfRangeException is thrown.
+      //If the sequence is empty or if the provided index value is out of range.
+      //then an ArgumentOutOfRangeException is thrown.

-      //ElementAtOrDefault : Similar to ElementAt except that this method does not throw an exception, if the sequence is empty or if the provided index value is out of range.
-Instead, a default value of the type that is expected is returned.
+      //ElementAtOrDefault : Similar to ElementAt except that this method does not throw an exception.
+      //if the sequence is empty or if the provided index value is out of range.
+      //Instead, a default value of the type that is expected is returned.

       //Single() method throws an exception if the sequence is empty or has more than one element.

-      //SingleOrDefault : Very similar to Single(), except this method does not throw an exception when the sequence is empty or when no element in the sequence satisfies the         given condition.
-Just like Single(), this method will still throw an exception, if more than one element in the sequence satisfies the given condition.
+      //SingleOrDefault : Very similar to Single(), except this method does not throw an exception,
+      //when the sequence is empty or when no element in the sequence satisfies,
+      //the given condition.
+Just like Single(), this method will still throw an exception,
+      //if more than one element in the sequence satisfies the given condition.

-      //DefaultIfEmpty : If the sequence on which this method is called is not empty, then the values of the original sequence are returned.
+      //DefaultIfEmpty : If the sequence on which this method is called is not empty,
+      //then the values of the original sequence are returned.

       int[] numbers = { };
       IEnumerable<int> result = numbers.DefaultIfEmpty();  //numbers.DefaultIfEmpty(10);